The API is currently in beta.

 }

-Files can be attached to the conversation by making a multipart/form-data request instead af a JSON request.
-The JSON payload should be included as a form field named json and the files should be included as additional form fields with the name attachments and the file as the value.
+and the file as the value.
 Up to 10 files can be attached to a single conversation and the maximum file size is 20MB.
-See tho following Javascript example for clarification:
+See the following Javascript example for clarification:

 const formData = new FormData();

-formData.append('json', JSON.stringify({
+JSON.stringify({

-type: 'email',
+type: "email",

-status: 'open',
+status: "open",

 onBehalfOf: {

-email: '[email protected]',
+email: "[email protected]",

 },

-emailInboxId: '12345678-1234-1234-1234-123456789abc'
+emailInboxId: "12345678-1234-1234-1234-123456789abc",

-formData.append('attachments', file1);
+formData.append("attachments", file1);

-formData.append('attachments', file2);
+formData.append("attachments", file2);

-await fetch('https://api.unthread.io/api/conversations', {
+await fetch("https://api.unthread.io/api/conversations", {

-method: 'POST',
+method: "POST",

 headers: {